phetsims/unit-rates/implementation-notes.md

 - Positioning & tween animation for all movable nodes is done in the common/model/Movable base class

+- The touch area for all movable objects is currently the bounds of the image being used.
+This is problematic when trying adjust the touch area.
+Right now you have to resize the image (see.
+Racing Lab checkered_flag.png).
+There's got to be a better way to handle this.

 - When profiling memory usage, if asserts are enabled the sim will leak memory because of the SUN/buttons/RectangularPushButton's being used.
 Apparently SUN buttons dispose fails when assertions are enabled, so the disposes are turned off if asserts are turned on (see sun/#212)